lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 \end{bmatrix}.
 ```

-The canonical orthographic projection matrix for OpenGL is given by
+The canonical orthographic projection matrix is given by

 ```{math}
 M^{C, OpenGL}_{orth} =